magento/devdocs/guides/v2.2/mrg/b2b/NegotiableQuote.md

 ---
 layout: default
 group: mrg
-subgroup: Xb2b
+subgroup: B2B
 title: Magento_NegotiableQuote module
 menu_title: NegotiableQuote
-menu_order: 2
+menu_order: 16
 version: 2.2
-github_link: mrg/ee/Magento_NegotiableQuote.md
+github_link: mrg/b2b/NegotiableQuote.md
 ---

 ## Overview

-The Magento_NegotiableQuote module allows a customer and a merchant (admin user) to negotiate product and/or shipping prices before the customer places an order.
+The `Magento_NegotiableQuote` module allows a customer and a merchant (admin user) to negotiate product and/or shipping prices before the customer places an order.
 Its functionality is available for the company members only.

 Currently, B2B quoting is global--the price is given for the quote as a whole.
 Quoting per item is not supported.
 The quote lifecycle is managed via quote statuses.
 The quoting interface allows both a merchant and a customer to manage items in the quote (add, delete, change quantity) as well as make an offer (or request a quote) for items and/or for shipping.
 The negotiated price set in the negotiable quote is exactly the price that will be applied on a quote during checkout, order generation, and invoice generation.